DVRM65/noahide-faq/README.md

 A deviant believer will not receive a part in the World to Come, but instead to the lowest world where the wicked reside.

+## What happens when a Noahide breaks any of the commandments?

 ## Can a Noahide believe in Jesus?
 No. Believing in Jesus would constitute idolatry and would violate one of Noahide laws.